 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.As a 12 unit course the workload is equivalent to 48 hours of study a week.

 This includes up to three days per week over the semester in the professional practice placement or equivalent project, and around one day per week undertaking professional practice portfolio activities.

 Weekly reading and preparation of assessment tasks make up the remainder of the expected workload.

 Specific Course RequirementsStudents must complete the Work Experience and Community Placement Guide and have the relevant forms signed by the workplace supervisor and the Head of the School of Public Health prior to starting the placement and lodge their Learning Agreement

 within two weeks of starting the placement.

-Some workplaces may also have specific requirements to be met before the placement, for example a police check or OHS&W online course.
+Some workplaces may also have specific requirements to be met before the placement, for example a police check, a specific immunisation or OHS online course.